How to Fix E09 error — heater fault on Bosch SHPM88Z75N

 Step 5

 To replace the heating element, unplug both spade terminals, then rotate the element’s locking tabs counter-clockwise a quarter turn to release it from the sump seal, and lift the element straight out.
 Installation is the exact reverse — seat the element, rotate tabs clockwise a quarter turn until they stop, and firmly reseat both spade connectors to avoid an intermittent connection that could trigger the fault again.
-Always replace the sump seal if it shows any cracking or deformation, since a leak here can cause far more damage than the original error code.
+Always replace the sump seal if it shows any cracking or deformation, as a leak here can cause far more damage than the original error code.

 Step 6